bknyaz/autocnn_unsup/README.md

 The rest of the scripts is coming

 ## Requirements
-To learn filters it's highly recommended to install VLFeat (http://www.vlfeat.org/), and for forward pass MatConvNet (http://www.vlfeat.org/matconvnet/)
+For faster filters learning it's highly recommended to use VLFeat (http://www.vlfeat.org/), and for faster forward pass - MatConvNet (http://www.vlfeat.org/matconvnet/).
+Although, there is still an option to use built-in Matlab implementations.